dharc-org/chad-ap/object/sparql/04/formal-competency-questions.md

 # Formal Competency Questions
 ## CQ_4.1
-What are the cultural resources and the time spans of their conception events?.
+What are the cultural resources and the time spans of their conception events?

 ```SPARQL
 PREFIX crm: <http://www.cidoc-crm.org/cidoc-crm/>